FIFAe World Cup: History

 The inaugural FIWC took place in 2004 in Switzerland, over the years the tournament has grown significantly.
 In 2010, the FIWC first appeared in the Guinness World Records – but it was not until 2013 that the competition saw the current record of more than 2.5 million players signing up.

 On 1 October 2015, the FIWC 16 kicked off, marking the 12th edition of the tournament.
 For the first time in the history of the competition Xbox One and PlayStation 4 players competed against each other.
 With the integration of the new consoles the number of participants increased significantly, compared to previous years when the FIWC was only available on PlayStation 3.
 2.3 million players attempted to qualify for the Grand Final in New York City.
 On 22 March 2016, Mohamad Al-Bacha from Denmark won the FIWC title in the Apollo Theater, beating Sean Allen from England in the final match.

 In 2018, the FIFA Interactive World Cup (FIWC) was renamed to the FIFA eWorld Cup (FeWC).
 The 2018 Grand Finals was held between 2 August 2018 through 4 August 2018 in the O2 Arena in London, England.
 32 finalists (16 on PlayStation 4 and 16 on Xbox One) competed in the group stage and round of 16 on 2 August 2018, with the second leg of the round of 16 and the quarterfinals taking place on 3 August 2018.
 The semi-finals and final took place on 4 August 2018.

 In October 2020, the FIFA eWorld Cup was rebranded as the FIFAe World Cup as part of FIFA's launch of its FIFAe esports tournament series.

+Due to EA and FIFA not renewing their licensing agreement after FIFA 23, the 2023 FIFAe World Cup was the last edition involving EA's football video game series.
+EA themselves announced a replacement tournament circuit known as EA Sports FC Pro to coincide with the series rebranding to EA Sports FC starting with EAFC 24, with its world championship known as the EA Sports FC Pro World Championship.

+On 23 June 2024, FIFA announced that the FIFAe World Cup would return that year with a Rocket League tournament, which consisted of national teams.
+FIFA later announced on 27 June that the FIFAe World Cup would also feature a Football Manager tournament, officially known as the "FIFAe World Cup of Football Manager" (later the "FIFAe World Cup featuring Football Manager".
+On 10 October, FIFA would announce a partnership with Konami that would see eFootball join the series.